 Discover who else is supporting the charity.

 It is important to be aware of who, besides you, supports your chosen charity.
 Oftentimes, exploitable charities will compromise their beliefs simply in order to receive donations from larger corporations for their own gain.
 This is not an organization that you want to support nor be associate with.
 An environmental charity who accepts donations from nature-destroying corporations, for example, is obviously not a very trustworthy cause to want to stand by.

 Pay attention to websites who rate charities.

-There are “watchdog websites,” such as Charity Navigator, who evaluate the mission of nonprofits and charities across the nation.
+Another great way of recognizing the legitimacy of a non-profit is by checking watchdog websites.
+Charity Navigator is a highly reputable watchdog site.
+They evaluate the mission of nonprofits and charities across the nation.
 You can see how well they have sustained the programs they have claimed to set it place, as well as their commitment to fair practices.